tlevine/phone-numbers/readme.md

     ./phone.py BG_10K_12.csv 20

 ## To do
+In approximate order of priority

 1. Explain how it works
 2. Make pretty visuals to see what the groupings are;
     local area codes and lucky numbers will pop out.
+3. Connect this to other information about the phone numbers so we can run fancy stratified samples.
+Possibilities include
+  * how many times the number has been called
+  * how many times the number has responded
+  * which cell phone towers the calls came from
-3. Consider whether short phone numbers should be handled differently.
+4. Consider whether short phone numbers should be handled differently.
-4. Improve the smoothing algorithm
+5. Improve the smoothing algorithm
     Currently it's just +1 smoothing, and it doesn't handle short phone numbers.